Adding & Dropping Courses

 The online add/drop period begins on the Friday before the start of the academic term each semester and lasts through the Monday of the second week.

-Students are advised to check with their instructors before the end of the second week of the term to verify that their names are on all appropriate course rosters.
+Students are advised to check their registration online via WebAdvisor and to check with their instructors before the end of the second week of the term to verify that their names are on all appropriate course rosters.

-Students who discover that their names are missing from a course roster must submit a completed Add/Drop form to the Student Records Office before the end of the add/drop period if they wish to be officially enrolled in the course.
+Students who discover that their names are missing from a course roster, or that they are still showing as registered for a class they are not attending, must submit a completed Add/Drop form to the Student Records Office before the end of the add/drop period if they wish to be officially enrolled in, or dropped from, the course.
+(See Academic Calendar for semester deadlines.)

 An undergraduate student trying to add a graduate level class, or a graduate student trying to add an undergraduate class will have to wait until the open online registration period to add the class (or the first week of the term during the add/drop period).
 In both situations students will need the approval of the Chair of the intended program, or from the Associate Director of the intended division in addition to the instructors permission.